samcurteis/ga-project-4-frontend/README.md

 ## Challenges

-Overall I was very satisfied with this project as it posed quite several new problems which I hadn’t come across before, but which I feel like I overcame and learned from.
+Overall I was very satisfied with this project as it posed several new problems which I hadn’t come across before, but which I feel like I overcame and learned from.
 Three notable challenges from this project I would say were:

 - Having to address the processing issues that came with handling large amounts of data.
 - Finding ways of benefiting from the built-in design features of MUI components while still maintaining the flexibility of setting global styles that comes with CSS and SASS.